EdJoPaTo/website-stalker-example/sites/com-cirrus7-en-produkte-cirrus7-nimbus.md

     original OEM license
     includes free update to Windows 11 Pro
-  * **Different operating system** sas long as possible we are happy to try to install other operating systems
+  * **Different operating system**
+    As long as possible we are happy to try to install other operating systems

   *